reown-com/appkit/README.md

 You can enable the following optional flags:

-- disableInjectedProvider: disable displaying injected provider as an option
+- disableInjectedProvider: disable displaying injected provider as an option (default: false)
-- disablePreferredProvider: disable caching preffered provider in localStorage
+- cachePreferredProvider: enable caching preffered provider in localStorage (default: false)

 ## Collaboration